bryanlammon/supra/readme.md

 The names must be in the form of a Supra user-journal file.
 You can create a blank user-journal file by running `supra uj`.
 This will create a file called `blank-user-journals.ron`, which you can rename to whatever you want.
-Open the file in any plain-text editor, and you will find instructions on how to add journals and a placeholder example.
+Open the file in any plain-text editor, and you will find instructions on how to add journals.

 To run Supra with a user-journal file, add the argument `-u` or `--user_journals`, follwed by the file name.